morten-olsen/_dev_env.sh/README.md

 }
 ```

-With the above configuration to run the android version simply run `./magicenv.sh run android`
+With the above configuration to run the android version simply run `./_dev_env.sh run android`

 ## Working inside the environment

-If you want to be able to run inside the environment, where all tools are available (this is for instance useful when installing new npm dependencies), it is possible to run `magicenv.sh` as a dot script, which extends teh current shell session with all the dev tools which are installed `source magicenv.sh`
+If you want to be able to run inside the environment, where all tools are available (this is for instance useful when installing new npm dependencies), it is possible to run `_dev_env.sh` as a dot script, which extends teh current shell session with all the dev tools which are installed `source _dev_env.sh`